TBD54566975/dwn-proxy-js/README.md

   - Else if the return type is `Record` then
     - The record is written to ones own DWN
     - The record is sent onwards (as a message) to the `targetDid`

-# TODO

-- Consider custom auth for the outbound API
-- Determine if inbound vs outbound network ports is actually necessary?

 # Project Resources